jkredzvr/HoloTouch/README.md

 ![Vuforia Target Images2](https://github.com/jkredzvr/HoloTouch/blob/master/Documentation/Images/5_TargetManager_2.png)

 4. Vuforia can recognize different types of targets ranging from 2D images, 3D objects, and shapes.
 Further information and suggestions for improving image recognition and tracking stability can be found [here](https://library.vuforia.com/articles/Solution/Optimizing-Target-Detection-and-Tracking-Stability).
-- Included in this [repository is a sample set of 4 fiduciary markers](https://github.com/jkredzvr/HoloTouch/tree/master/Documentation/ImageTargets)  (each being 2"x2" and 3"x3" in size) that can be uploaded for image tracking.
+- Included in this repository is a set 2"x2" and 3"x3" [fiduciary markers](https://github.com/jkredzvr/HoloTouch/tree/master/Documentation/ImageTargets) that can be uploaded for image tracking.

 5. When uploading the image target, the width must be entered meters.
+So 0.0508m if you are uploading the 2x2" markers and 0.0762m for the 3x3" markers.
-Lastly give the image target a unique name that will be saved in the database, before clicking on the Add Button
+6. Lastly give the image target a unique name that will be saved in the database, before clicking on the Add Button
 ![Vuforia Target Images 3](https://github.com/jkredzvr/HoloTouch/blob/master/Documentation/Images/5_TargetManager_3.png)

-6. Back on the Target Manager page, the uploaded image target will appear with a star rating indicating whether the target image will be reliably recognized and tracked by the Vuforia software.
+7. Back on the Target Manager page, the uploaded image target will appear with a star rating indicating whether the target image will be reliably recognized and tracked by the Vuforia software.
 Continue uploading all of the image targets with at least 4-5 star ratings which will be used for tracking the 3D Model.
 ![Vuforia Target Images 6](https://github.com/jkredzvr/Unity-Vuforia-Tutorial/blob/master/Screenshots/5_TargetManager_6.png)

-7. After uploading your image targets, click on the Download Database(All) button and select Unity Editor to download the image database files into a Unity package.
+8. After uploading your image targets, click on the Download Database(All) button and select Unity Editor to download the image database files into a Unity package.

 ## 3D Model Preparation
 1. Find a 3D Model you would like to print and be augmented using the HoloTouch toolkit, or create your own using websites like https://craftml.io/ or https://www.tinkercad.com.